-WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US
+SEARCH AND WILDFLOWER HOME PAGE YELLOW FLOWERS CONTACT US

 |

 Streamsides.
 Spring.
 Buffaloberry likes moist areas near rivers at lower elevations and it often forms massive thickets, very visible because of the silvery-gray leaves.
-These leaves and the thorny stems commonly cause Buffaloberry to be mistaken for a young Russian Olive.
+The habitat, leaves, and thorny stems commonly cause Buffaloberry, a native shrub, to be mistaken for a young Russian Olive, an invasive tree.
 Buffaloberry grows to 15 feet; Russian Olive to 50.
 Buffaloberry has bright red or gold fruit (the ripening green fruit is pictured at left); Russian Olives have buff, olive-like fruit.
 Buffaloberry has opposite branching twigs and leaves; Russian Olive, alternate.
 Both make thickets; Buffaloberry’s is denser because of numerous root shoots.
 Both plants produce innumerable berries.
 (See the ripening red fruit below.)
 The genus name honors British botanist, John Shepherd, the first Curator of the Liverpool Botanic Garden.
 The specific epithet is from the Latin, "argenta", "silvery" for the silvery-green leaves.
 The genus was named by Thomas Nuttall in 1818 and he also named this species (changing the original name, Hippophae argentea, given by Frederick Pursh).
-Shepherdia argentea was first collected for science by Meriwether Lewis in 1804 where the Niobrara River meets the Missouri River.
-(More biographical information.) |
+Shepherdia argentea was first collected for science by Meriwether Lewis September 4, 1804 in Nebraska where the Niobrara River meets the Missouri River.
+Lewis wrote on the collection sheet, "obtained at the mouth of the river Quiccourre from which place upwards it is abundant in the Missouri bottoms it is a pleasant burry to eat-it has much the flavor of the cranbury, and continues on the bush through the winter-this is an evergreen shrub". |

 |

-Shepherdia argentea (Buffaloberry) Elaeagnaceae (Oleaster Family) Foothills, montane.
+Shepherdia argentea (Silver Buffaloberry) Foothills, montane.

 Streamsides.
 Spring.
 Tiny yellow flowers cluster by the thousands along stems making a very showy early spring.
 Bees and other pollen-gathering insects fill the air with buzzing.
-Shepherdia is dioecious, i.e., male and female flowers are on separate plants.
+Although a few botanical texts indicate that Shepherdia species may sometimes have perfect flowers, most texts indicate that the genus is dioecious, i.e., having unisexual flowers borne on separate plants.
+Photographs on this page are of dioecious plants.
+The first, third, and fifth photographs at left show female flowers with protruding styles and bulbous stigmas at the style tips; the second and fourth show male flowers with anther sacs on long filaments.
 Both male and female flowers are quite small; the pale yellow sepals of male flowers are 2-3 millimeters long, about twice the length of those on female flowers.
 The male flowers at left have six stamens, although several botanical texts indicate that male flowers have eight stamens.
 Nectary glands surround the inner base of the lobes of the sepals on both male and female flowers.
 These nectary glands are especially visible as glistening yellow bumps on the lower left male flower. |

 |

 Streamsides.
 Spring.
 Buffaloberry's fruit is tart but sweetens some if given enough time to ripen bright red and to pass through several freezes.
-But Robins, Sparrows, Red-Winged Blackbirds, Grosbeaks, and many other birds usually eat the fruit when it is yellow or light orange in July and early August, weeks before humans would call it palatable.
-In the drought summer of 2006, the berries ripened early. |
+However, Robins, Sparrows, Red-Winged Blackbirds, Grosbeaks, and many other birds usually eat the fruit when it is yellow or light orange in July and early August, weeks before humans would call it palatable.
+In the drought summer of 2006, the berries ripened early, but in the severe drought of 2020, berries reached the stage at left several weeks later.
+If you look above at the dates of flowering and then at these dates of ripening of fruit, you realize that Shepherdia argentea fruit takes the very long time of about 4 months to ripen.
+Prunus virginiana (Chokecherry) ripens in half that time.
+Fruit of many herbaceous species ripen in a few weeks.
+Acorns, apples, and plums have ripening times near those of Shepherdia argentea.
+As is the case in many plants, the new leaves (at far left in the photograph) of S. argentea do not have the same shape as the older leaves (at bottom, top, and right side). |

 |